 Seminars in Neuroscience

-One a weekly basis each semester, neuroscientists visit our campus primarily through participation in the Department of Neurobiology & Anatomy seminar series.
+One a weekly basis each semester, neuroscientists visit our campus primarily through participation in the Seminars in Neuroscience Series, hosted by the WVU BRNI.
 Visiting neuroscientists hosted through other departmental series are listed in the weekly preview of our events.